- What are prenatal screening tests?

 UCSF also offers and recommends an additional screening option:

-- Nuchal translucency.
+- Nuchal translucency (NT) screening.
 This ultrasound, done when the pregnancy is between 11 and 14 weeks, measures the space behind the fetus' neck, which can indicate possible chromosomal changes or birth defects.

 - Positive.
 The fetus has an increased risk for a specific condition.